-In partnership with Equus, we set the direction and priorities of the MCC and how they implement and follow through with core programs.
-The MWB has a recurring Monday morning meeting with the MCC management staff to discuss all training grants and recruiting needs to include outreach to our MOU Partners so that all those with barriers to employment have a means to connect with available training.
+In partnership with the TWP, we set the direction and priorities of the MCC and how they implement and follow through with core programs.
+The MCC Systems Manager is a member of our Board and sits on several of our standing committees.
+The WDB has a recurring Monday morning meeting with the MCC management staff to discuss all training grants and recruiting needs to include outreach to our MOU Partners so that all those with barriers to employment have a means to connect with available training.
 Discussions include performance, placements, youth programs, virtual services, challenges, internal structure and consistent reviews of how we are meeting the needs of our customers.

 The MCC follows our strategy for developing broader and more comprehensive and accessible services, as well as create new access points or locations for customers.
 A current barrier is transportation and location to the MCC and surrounding areas, this limits access to services for many people.
-The MWB is actively seeking a new, bigger, cost- effective, and service efficient location to deliver comprehensive career services for region.
+The MWB convened a task force to identify a new bigger building for colocation of the MCC and the MWB.
+The task force will identify a cost effective and service efficient location to deliver comprehensive career services for region.